Are bathroom co-ed?

-What is the role of Residential Services in Fraternity and Sorority Housing?
+What is the role of Housing Services in Fraternity and Sorority Housing?

-The Office of Residential Services is part of the Office of Student Auxiliary Services that reports to the Vice President for Finance and Administration, and has the responsibility of acting as landlords for the University.
-All leases with alumni corporations and housing agreements with residents, originate in the Office of Residential Services.
-Residential Services works closely with the Office of Facilities Services to ensure that these University assets are well maintained.
-Residential Services also provides billing services for all fraternity and sorority student charges related to room charges.
+The Office of Housing Services is part of the Office of Student Auxiliary Services that reports to the Vice President for Finance and Administration, and has the responsibility of acting as landlords for the University.
+All leases with alumni corporations and housing agreements with residents, originate in the Office of Housing Services.
+Housing Services works closely with the Office of Facilities Services to ensure that these University assets are well maintained.
+Housing Services also provides billing services for all fraternity and sorority student charges related to room charges.

 What is the University's expectation for houses at academic year-end?

 The University expects students to maintain a clean and safe environment throughout the year.
 It is, therefore, the expectation at year-end that the facility will be clean and in good order and condition; reasonable wear and tear is expected.
 This condition holds true for common areas as well as bedrooms.
 In addition, students must remove all personal property from their student rooms.
 The only items remaining in the room should be the University supplied furniture.
 The University reserves the right to remove and dispose of any personal property that remains.
 Students shall pay any charges or expenses incurred in the disposal of such property.

 Who is required to live in the house?